Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Introduction

-is never well-posed per se.
-It is necessary to add on the extra data of the corner angle $\a$ between $S$ and $\cC$ at the corner $\Si$ to obtain uniqueness of solutions, even at the linearized level.
-Here for Dirichlet boundary data, such extra data is not necessary, under Assumption $(*)$.
-In fact, the corner angle $\a$ is uniquely determined by the initial data on $S$ and Dirichlet boundary data on $\cC$.
-This suggests that the well-posedness of the IBVP for geometric boundary data depends in a subtle way on the nature of the geometric boundary data.
+There has been considerable prior work on the IBVP for the vacuum Einstein equations, beginning with the work \cite{FN} of Friedrich-Nagy; see for example \cite{KRSW1}, \cite{KRSW2}, \cite{FS1}, \cite{FS2} and \cite{ST} for a general survey.
+Recent work \cite{LSW}, \cite{LRSW} on the IBVP with conformal boundary data will be discussed in later work.
+To avoid possible confusion, we recall that the work in \cite{FS1} shows that the initial value problem (IVP) is locally well-posed for the boundary condition $A = 0$.
+However, since the boundary data is fixed, this is a Cauchy problem with fixed Neumann-type boundary data $A = 0$ on $\cC$.
+This result does not address the well-posedness of the IBVP with boundary data $A$.
+In fact such well-posedness, where the boundary data $A$ (as well as the initial data) is allowed to vary, is false in regions where $A = 0$, as shown in \cite{AA2}.

 We note that Theorem \ref{mainthm} holds in any dimension and for vacuum solutions with any cosmological constant $\Lambda \in \bR$.
 The statements and proofs of the results to follow require only minor and essentially obvious modifications when $\Lambda \neq 0$.
 We will not consider here the coupling to other matter field equations.
+We also note that Theorem \ref{mainthm} holds equally for the exterior problem, where $\Pi$ changes sign, $\Pi \to -\Pi$, cf.~Remark \ref{flip}.
+In fact, although the Cauchy surface $S$ is assumed to be connected, the boundary $\p S = \Si$ may have a finite number of distinct components.

 In general it is not easy to understand the image of $\Phi$.
 There is no simple intrinsic characterization of the Assumption (*), i.e.~whether $(*)$ holds or not cannot usually be determined in terms of Dirichlet boundary data alone.